.png)

 | Fintech / healthcare with shared rules engine | KMP + SwiftUI + Compose | 14–20 weeks | $180k–$450k |

-| Regulated video / AI product (HIPAA/SOC 2) | Native + in-VPC services | 20–30 weeks | $250k–$700k |
+| Regulated video / AI product (HIPAA, SOC 2) | Native + in-VPC services | 20–30 weeks | $250k–$700k |

-Performance benchmarks that actually matter
+Performance benchmarks that matter

 Cold launch time.
 Native typically 0.6–1.2 s on mid-range devices.
 Flutter 0.9–1.5 s.
-React Native 1.2–2.0 s (New Architecture improved this 20–30%).
+React Native 1.2–2.0 s, improved 20–30% on the New Architecture.

 Memory footprint.
-Native lowest (baseline).
-Flutter +20–40 MB resident.
-React Native +40–70 MB resident with Hermes.
+Native is the baseline.
+Flutter adds roughly 20–40 MB resident.
+React Native adds 40–70 MB with Hermes.

-Need a second opinion on your stack choice?
+Want a second opinion on your stack choice?

-The AI gap — where native is pulling ahead again in 2026
+The AI gap: native pulls ahead again

 Q2.
 Is this an MVP or a flagship?
 MVP → React Native + Expo.
 Flagship → native or hybrid.